Zero Harm Campaign

 - BW type specific safety training for the Bosun and Fitter (Specialised Individuals).

 - Superintendent presentations and updates on ZERO Harm during on board sailing visits.

 Focusing on the Human Element in Safety

-A Zero Harm project, it focuses on the human element of safety, and ran from 2014 to 2016.
+The Zero Harm project focuses on the human element of safety, and ran from 2014 to 2016.
 The human element refers to the people within an organisation and their interaction with systems and equipment to ensure safe and efficient operations.
 Research has shown that about 80% of casualties are caused by human errors.
 Behaviour is a major challenge, and there must be a strong, fundamental drive to always have safety at top of mind.

 There are initiatives to raise safety awareness within BW and to provide appropriate training at all levels.
-Training programmes aim to improve ship-shore communication, quality of reporting from ships and overall leadership.
+These training programmes aim to improve ship-shore communication, quality of reporting from ships and overall leadership.
 The project scope includes the development of a behavioural competency framework for sea staff.

-Managing behaviour is a critical requirement for managing success as human behaviour is nearly always at the centre of a business loss, and conversely it can also be the reason for a business success.
+Managing behaviour is a critical requirement for managing success, as human behaviour is nearly always at the centre of a business loss or the reason for a business success.
 Through planned education and leadership programmes, this Zero Harm project aspires to take the safety within the organisation to higher levels.